 We will take appropriate technical and organisational measures to prevent unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to personal data.

-We will ensure that the personal information that you provide us via this website is held on secure servers.
+We ensure that the personal information that you provide us via this website is held on secure servers.